See Clearly Without the Hassle of Contacts or Glasses

 It’s Important to Include Safety Information?

 Most patents are very pleased with the results of their refractive surgery.
-However, there are risks involved with this medical procedure.
+However, there are risks involved in this medical procedure.
 Potential side effects to LASIK may include dry eye, halos, glare, as well as other visual anomalies.
 It’s important to discuss the risks and benefits with our surgeon so you can make an informed decision.
 Please ask for a copy of the Patient Information Booklet at your consultation.

 **Contact lens costs are estimates and provided for comparison purposes only (based over 20 years).
 Your personal contact lens cost will vary.
 LASIK with the iLASIK technology suite cost is based on an estimated fee of $3,000 to $5,000 for both eyes.